 Frequently Asked Questions

-1. How do you define the term “High-Velocity Hot Air” (HVHA) technology that is employed in the COX RapidHeat Sterilizer and provide a comparison to the static dry heat sterilization process that is used in CPAC’s SteriSure and SteriDent sterilizers?
+1. How do you define the term “High-Velocity Hot Air” (HVHA) technology that is employed in RapidHeat sterilizers and provide a comparison to the static dry heat sterilization process that is used in CPAC’s SteriSure and SteriDent sterilizers?

 HVHA dry heat sterilization employs uniform, high velocity hot air (375° F) within the sterilization chamber that allows rapid heat transfer for maximizing microbial kill.
-Unlike static dry heat sterilizers which rely on gravity or low velocity fans to distribute heated air, the COX RapidHeat Sterilizer employing HVHA can sterilize instruments in minutes (6 minutes for un-wrapped instruments; 12 minutes for wrapped instruments) rather than the one to two hours that is required for static dry heat sterilization.
+Unlike static dry heat sterilizers which rely on gravity or low velocity fans to distribute heated air, RapidHeat sterilizers employ HVHA that can sterilize instruments in minutes rather than hours required for static dry heat sterilization.

 2. Has the HVHA sterilization process received FDA clearance as a medical product?

-3. Is the COX RapidHeat Sterilizer a more complicated mechanical process than a steam sterilizer?
+3. Is the RapidHeat Sterilizer a more complicated mechanical process than a steam sterilizer?

-4. How does a COX RapidHeat Sterilizer kill microorganisms?
+4. How does a RapidHeat Sterilizer kill microorganisms?

 5. Are there any other compatible HVHA technologies?

-There are no other HVHA dry heat sterilizers that can deliver a consistent, uniform heating pattern throughout the sterilization chamber.
-The COX RapidHeat Sterilizer ensures no hot spots that may melt nylon sterilization pouches or cold areas that may influence the ability to sterilize.
-The inability to control temperature uniformity within other hot air convection sterilizers limits the application of the sterilizer to the sterilization of only un-wrapped instruments and may present questionable, uniform sterilization conditions.
+There are no other HVHA dry heat sterilizers that can deliver a consistent, uniform heating pattern throughout the sterilization chamber. .
+Other hot air convection sterilizers don’t have the ability to control chamber temperature therefor limiting the application of the sterilizer to the sterilization of only un-wrapped instruments which would also present questionable, uniform sterilization conditions.

 7. How long has the HVHA sterilization technology been used in dental and healthcare practices?